blaenk/blaenk.github.io/provider/notes/haskell.markdown

 [mobit]: http://www.haskell.org/haskellwiki/What_a_Monad_is_not#Monads_are_not_values

-There also exists functions `*>` and `<*` that sequence actions while discarding the value of one of the arguments --- left and right respectively.
+There also exists functions `*>` and `<*` that sequence actions while discarding the value of one of the arguments: left and right respectively.
 These are immensely useful for monadic parser combinators such as those found in the [Parsec] library.
 For example, `*>` is useful in Parsec to consume the first parser but return the second, similar to `>>` in a monadic context.

 [Parsec]: http://hackage.haskell.org/package/parsec